oicr-gsi/shesmu/implementation.md

 `@MetaInfServices(InputFormatDefinition)`.
 1. Create new classes that provide data which implement _R_ and are annotated with `@MetaInfServices(`_R_`)`.

+For each variable, Shesmu can try to infer the type from the return type of the method.
+If the type is not `boolean`, `Instant`, `long`, or `String`, it must be specified in the `type` property of the `@ShesmuVariable` annotation in the type descriptor format.

 #### Static and Remote JSON Repositories
 This is an optional step.
 It allows reading input data from a live Shesmu